JAndrassy/WiFiEspAT/README.md

 * `configureAP` - to configure AP. see the SetupPersistentAP.ino tool example
 * AP parameters getters - apMacAddress, apSSID, apPassphrase, apEncryptionType, apMaxConnections, apIsHidden, apDhcpIsEnabled, apIP, apGatewayIP, apSubnetMask (see PrintPersistentSettings.ino tool example)
 * `startMDNS` to execute AT+MDNS. refer to AT reference for parameters
-* `sntp` - to enable and configure SNTP time zone and servers. see SNTPTime.ino example
+* `sntp` - to enable and configure SNTP servers. see SNTPTime.ino example
 * `reset` - to reset or wake-up the ESP. see DeepSleepAndHwReset.ino example
 * `sleepMode`- to set the level of automatic sleep mode. possible modes are WIFI_NONE_SLEEP, WIFI_LIGHT_SLEEP and WIFI_MODEM_SLEEP
 * `deepSleep`- to turn-off the ESP. see DeepSleepAndHwReset.ino example